CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 ## Task 5: View the project settings

-The project you have created has been assigned a unique identifier, which you will need to specify in any code that interacts with it.
+In this task, you will learn how to view the project settings in Custom Vision.

 1. Click the **settings (&#9881;)** icon at the top right of the **Performance** page to view the project settings.